ucsb-cs56/w20/_lab/lab07.md

 The Properties object will look very similar to the `Metadata` object, but this time, instead of putting in all of the properties, we are only going to put in the ones we have an immediate use for.
 Others can be added later as they are needed.
-Put this in a file `Properties.java` under the `hello.geojson` package:
+Put this in a file `Properties.java` under the `geojson` package:

 ```java
 package geojson;